-If a dose is missed, eCompliance issues an alert to the patient, health worker and his supervisor.
-The health worker has to meet the patient within 24-48 hours, provide further counselling, deliver the dose and ensure that the patient re-joins the therapy.
+If a dose is missed, eCompliance issues an SMS alert to the patient, health worker, and his supervisor.
+The health worker has to meet the patient within 24-48 hours, provide further counseling, deliver the dose and ensure that the patient re-joins the therapy.
 This meeting is also evidenced with a finger print.
 Thus, no fudging or manipulation can take place.
 This helps achieve a very high adherence and treatment success rate.

-eCompliance has been rolled out for nearly 9000 TB patients so far in India, Cambodia, Uganda, Dominican Republic and Kenya.
-It has already recorded over 400,000 transactions.
-Nearly 185 eCompliance units are now functional.
+eCompliance has been implemented for 28,740 TB patients so far in India, Cambodia, Uganda, Dominican Republic and Kenya.
+It has already recorded over 776,112 transactions.
+139 eCompliance units are now functional.

-Discussions are continuing with many other organizations in half a dozen countries for replication of eCompliance and other technologies of Operation ASHA. eCompliance is designed to handle as many as 100,000 patients and can be expanded easily for millions of subjects spread across the world.
+Discussions are continuing with many other organizations in half a dozen countries for replication of eCompliance and other Operation ASHA technologies. eCompliance is designed to handle as many as 100,000 patients and can be expanded easily for millions of subjects spread across the world.

-Replication of eCompliance in Uganda was done by Columbia University, Earth Institute, and the Millennium Villages.
-Results are “a staggering improvement” writes Professor Yanis Ben Amor (http://www.huffingtonpost.com/dr-yanis-ben-amor/harnessing-new-technologi_b_2940865.html).
-In India also, the results are amazing, with reduction in default rate by 12 TIMES compared to the figure reported by a WHO consultant in India.
+Columbia University, Earth Institute, and the Millennium Villages replicated eCompliance in Uganda, resulting in “a staggering improvement” in patient treatment adherence according to Professor Yanis Ben Amor.
+In India also, the results are amazing, with reduction in default rate by 12 times compared to the figure reported by a WHO consultant in India.

-Patients, community workers as well as supervisors have found eComplinace extremely useful and friendly.
-Professor Amor made an interesting comment.
 “The community and the patients are excited about the system.
 When the project was first implemented, the mother of one patient said she could not thank the eCompliance team enough for taking care of her son.
 She insisted that they take a few valuable pineapples as a gesture of her appreciation.
 Another health worker reported that community members told him how much they appreciated both him and the system.
 Now they can rely on him to always check on the health and treatment status of patients.
-In areas… where the system doesn’t yet reach, patients are asking when they will get the new technology”.
+In areas… where the system doesn’t yet reach, patients are asking when they will get the new technology.”

 The success of eCompliance (which was built with initial support from Microsoft Research) and EMR were tweeted by none other than Bill Gates in December 2012 (http://b-gat.es/VoMO2m). “.@MSFTResearch has teamed up with @Operation ASHA to fight #TB in India.
 Better data = better outcomes”